Jack Scott (sports activist): Patty Hearst and later years

-He gained fame by aiding Patty Hearst in 1974, the heiress wanted by law enforcement authorities after she was indicted for domestic terrorist attacks as a member of the Symbionese Liberation Army (SLA).
+In 1974 He gave aid to Patty Hearst, the heiress wanted by law enforcement authorities after she was indicted for domestic terrorist attacks as a member of the Symbionese Liberation Army (SLA).
 He helped her travel to the East Coast and arranged a refuge for her and the Harris couple.
 He also helped them return to the West Coast.

-Scott and Mickie separated in the mid-1990s, after having had three children together, but renewed their relationship.
+Scott and Micki separated in the mid-1990s, after having had three children together, but renewed their relationship.
 Their children were a son, Jonah, and two daughters, Lydia and Emma.

 The couple married in January 2000.
-Scott died at Mickie's house in Oakland later that year of throat cancer at the age of 57.
+Scott died at Micki's house in Eugene, OR later that year of throat cancer at the age of 57.